Visiting Beijing Guide: Everything I Wish I Knew

 Alipay

-▢ Alipay is one of the main apps to pay for tickets, restaurants, subway, etc.
+▢ Alipay is one of the main apps to pay for tickets, restaurants, metro, etc.

 ▢ Alipay also includes mini apps, like the Didi taxi app that you can use instead of downloading the separate Didi app.
 It’s faster and more convenient to sign up for the Didi app in Alipay.